-Cameo: Mel Brooks in train station scene at end of film; holding hands of 2 little girls and running.
+Cameo: Mel Brooks can be seen in the train station at the end of the movie, holding hands with two little girls and running.
+Brooks was married to Anne Bancroft.
 See more »

 When Anne Bancroft's character is reclining in the chaise lounge, the level of her drink goes from nearly full to nearly empty and back to nearly full in different shots while she is drinking it.
 See more »